Effective Marketing Starts and Ends in One Place

 For example, your top-of-funnel tactics and messaging should address the issues and questions your prospects are considering as they begin their journey.

-Mid-funnel tactics and messaging support the transition from consideration to prospecting.
+Mid-funnel tactics and messaging support the transition from consideration to decision.
 If the top-of-funnel tactics are designed to attract, the mid-funnel tactics should be designed to nurture.

 Bottom-of-the-funnel tactics should be focused on reinforcing the value proposition and providing the incentives needed to take the next step.